aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

                                      Vxlan1              201
 ```

 In `TENANT_A_PROJECT02`, we can also see an optional feature named __`vtep_diagnostic`__.
-This option allows you to create a loopback in this VRF and do some connectivity test.
+This option allows you to create a loopback in this VRF and do some connectivity tests.

 #### Configure downlinks

 As we have configured L3LS fabric, EVPN/VXLAN overlay, services, it is now time to configure ports to connect servers.
 Ports should be configured in `AVD_SERVERS.yml`.

-You first have to configure port profile. it is basically a description of how the port will be configured (`access` or `trunk`) and which set of vlan(s) will be configured
+You first have to configure a port profile. it is basically a description of how the port will be configured (`access` or `trunk`) and which set of vlan(s) will be configured

 ```yaml
 ---